Salmon Burgers with Lemon Dill Sauce

 These salmon patties aren’t just show-stoppers, they’re also deliciously versatile.
 Play with the toppings to your tastes – here are some suggestions:

-- Burger sauces: Mix up the sauce for a little variation!
-For a creamy and tangy sauce, make our fish taco sauce.
-Use chimichurri sauce, mayo mustard sauce, easy pesto, cajun mayo, or spicy tomato jam – the possibilities are endless!
+- Burger sauces: Mix up the sauce for a little variation.
+For a creamy and tangy sauce, make my fish taco sauce or spice it up with cajun mayo.

 - Mexican inspired: Add sliced avocado or some guacamole for fresh creaminess, and top it off with a fresh salsa.